-The lighter-coloured boxes represent the number of deaths by leading causes in 2017.
-As the treemap shows, the 2017 boxes are almost always smaller – reflecting the fact that deaths from almost all causes have fallen significantly.2
+As the treemap shows, the boxes representing the numbers for child deaths in 2017 are almost always smaller – reflecting the fact that deaths from almost all causes have fallen significantly.2

 There are two major exceptions: the number of deaths from AIDS and the deaths caused by invasive non-typhoidal salmonella (iNTS) has increased.
 Although those numbers were higher in 2017 than 1990, the deaths from both causes have been decreasing since their peak in 2005.